mihirkrishna/mihirkrishna/README.md

 - 🧑🏻‍💼 A Software Engineer
-- 🔭 I’m working on Web Dev, AI & Open source
+- 🔭 I’m working on Softwares
-- 💬 Ask me about Technology, AI, Web Dev and My Work
+- 💬 Ask me about Technology, AI, Web Dev, open source and My Work
 - 🌱 I’m still learning and improving my skills
 - ⚡ Fun fact : I'm not good at studies
 - 📫 How to reach me : mail me at mailmihirr@gmail.com